azuredemoenvironment/ade/README.md

 # Azure Demo Environment

-The Azure Demo Environment, aka ADE, is

-The Azure Demo Environment (ADE) is designed to deploy a solution to your Azure Subscription demonstrating many of the Azure service offerings.
-While not every possible Azure service is deployed, the purpose of the ADE is to showcase common, but often more complex, scenarios within Azure, and to be an example to work from when designing your own solutions.
+The Azure Demo Environment, aka ADE, is a series of PoweShell Scripts, CLI Script, and ARM Templates that automatically generates an enviornment of Azure Resources and Services to an Azure Subscription.
+While not every Azure Service is deployed as a part of ADE, it does showcase many of the common, and more often complex, scenarios withing Azure, and it can be used as an example when designing a solution.

 ## Pre-Requisites